Convert Kiloelectron-volt to Terawatt-hour (keV to Terawatt-hour)

 One Kiloelectron-volt is equal to 4.450491e-32 Terawatt-hour.

-By using this conversion factor, you can easily convert any energy from kiloelectron-volt to terawatt-hour with precision.
+By using this conversion factor, you can easily convert any energy measurement from kiloelectron-volt unit to terawatt-hour unit with precision.

-- Select the Kiloelectron-volt Value: Start by determining the kiloelectron-volt (keV) value you want to convert into terawatt-hour (TWh).
+- Select the Kiloelectron-volt Value: Start by determining the kiloelectron-volt (keV) value you want to convert into terawatt-hour (Terawatt-hour).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert kiloelectron-volt to terawatt-hour, multiply the selected keV value by 4.450491e-32.
-This factor is essential for accurately converting from a larger unit (keV) to a much smaller unit (TWh).
+- Multiply by the Conversion Factor: To calculate kiloelectron-volt to equivalent terawatt-hour amount, multiply the selected keV value by 4.450491e-32.

 - Illustration of Multiplication: